-This video is a general illustration of what happens inside the consulate, so you get an idea of the process.
-The exact sequence and process may vary from consulate to consulate, and from time to time.
+This video is a general illustration of what happens inside the US Embassy or Consulate when you arrive for your appointment so you get an idea of the process.
+Keep in mind that your exact experience may vary, but you may use this as a guide to better understand what to expect.

 Soon after fingerprinting, you will be directed to be seated in the waiting lounge area.
 You must sit quietly and wait for your turn to be called for the interview.
 Keep your documents ready.
 When your name is announced, you will be asked to proceed to a particular window number.
 Walk towards the window, greet the interviewer with a smile, and follow the instructions given to you by the interviewer.